Last Updated: March 26, 2026

 Overview And Origins

 Mikrogeophagus altispinosus, commonly known as Bolivian Rams, are an incredibly popular choice among freshwater aquarium enthusiasts due to its stunning colors and peaceful behavior.
-This South American species is native to the Amazon River Basin in Bolivia where it can be found swimming around slow-moving shallows with plenty of plant life and overhanging trees providing shade for them on river beds that may consist of sand or mud.
+This South American species is native to the Amazon River Basin in Bolivia where it is found swimming around slow-moving shallows with plenty of plant life and overhanging trees providing shade for them on river beds that may consist of sand or mud.
 The hardy fish reach between 5 – 8 cm (2 inches, 3.1 inches) depending on gender.
-Males usually measure 6cm/2.4inches whereas females stand at about 5-5.5 cm / 2”).
+Males measure 6cm/2.4inches whereas females stand at about 5-5.5 cm / 2”).

 Due to their docile nature, they are perfect tankmates for a community tropical fish tank containing other equally calm species from different regions which will all coexist peacefully together, granted they have space to swim and a natural-looking habitat to call home.